nknishio/Sarcasm-Detection/README.md

-This project is led by the Kaggle Club at BASIS Independent Silicon Valley.
+This project is led by the **Kaggle Club at BASIS Independent Silicon Valley**.
 It is currently in progress.

 - **Project leaders**: Nelson Nishio, Jason Nishio, Bill Huang